gregfenton/react-and-user-profiles-with-firebase-auth-and-firestore/README.md

 This project was created with `npx create-vite`.

+The `with_routing` branch of this project adds use of `react-router-dom` solely as a showcase for that additional functionality.
+The `main` branch remains extremely bare-bones so as to not distract from the Providers pattern.

 NOTE: minimal (no?) time was spent on styling in order to focus on Firebase functionality, so the UI is extremely basic (ie: ugly).

 ## &lt;FirebaseProvider /&gt;